-We now perform three different test cases of convergence under mesh refinement.
+We now perform three different test cases of convergence under mesh refinement with four meshes for each test (see Figs. 6, 7, 8).
+The four different meshes are: 280×280 (coarse), 320×320 (intermediate 1), 400×400 (intermediate 2), 452×452 (fine).
 From these three refinement processes, only the last one is fully satisfactory but the two previous ones are illuminating so we keep them in our exposition.

-In the first case (Fig. 6), we use three meshes, namely $280 \times 280$ (coarse), $320 \times 320$ (intermediate 1), $400 \times 400$ (intermediate 2), $452 \times 452$ (fine), with a given initial crack of constant width.
-In other words, the number of cells in a cross-section of the initial crack is 6, 8, 10 and 12 respectively.
+In the first case (Fig. 6), the given initial crack has a constant width.
+In other words, the number of cells in a cross-section of the initial crack is 6, 8, 10 and 12 respectively for the four different meshes.
 The initial crack tip is slightly rounded for the finer meshes in order to avoid the appearance of sharp corners.
 The imposed vertical displacement at the bottom is increased from 0.005 to 0.05.
 On Fig. 6 we observe that the value of the critical load is decreasing as the mesh is refined and does not seem to converge (especially when compared to the damage case in Fig. 2).
 Similarly, the value of the cost function at the critical load is decreasing with finer meshes because a thinner crack (on a finer mesh) costs less Griffith energy.
 Therefore, contrary to the damage experience of Subsection 6.1, no mesh convergence can be claimed in this first experiment.